 We typically do not file your documents with the Court for you.
 But if necessary, sometimes we are able to arrange a courier service to pick up your signed documents and file them with the Court.
 Usually, once you have reviewed and signed the documents, you will take them to the Court, pay the filing fee and file them with the Court.
 You might consider bringing an extra copy of the signed forms so that the Court can put the case number on them and file stamp them and return them to you.
 In this way you know exactly what is on file with the Court.

-We charge $297.00 per party for two hours of mediation and paperwork preparation (or 3 hours of mediation if no paperwork is needed).
-Payment of the first 297.00 is paid as a setup fee due at the time the mediation is arranged.
-The second 297.00 is paid when you schedule your initial phone conference.
+Payment of the first $297 is paid as a setup fee due at the time the mediation is arranged. $150 of that fee is nonrefundable.
+The second $297 is paid when you schedule your initial phone conference.

 Court Requirements outside of mediation: